laffo16/SQL-Server-Database-Tuner/README.md

 Database Tuner takes a different, **Markdown + LLM-first** approach:

 - Instead of immediately listing findings, it captures a broad diagnostic snapshot into a single, portable `.md` file.
-- That file can be versioned alongside your code, attached to tickets, or shared with an LLM for deeper analysis.
+- That Markdown report file can be versioned alongside your code, attached to tickets, or shared with an LLM for deeper analysis.
 - The Assistant Brief and meta blocks are designed so that an LLM can:
   - Start from a Main Menu.
   - Propose Top-10 low-risk opportunities.